-VASER, short for 'vibration amplification of sound, energy and resonance', is a relatively new liposuction procedure carried out under general anaesthetic.
+VASER, short for ‘vibration amplification of sound, energy and resonance’, is a liposuction procedure carried out under general anaesthetic.
 It involves the breakdown of fat in the body through the application of ultrasound energy, which is then aspirated.
 This method of fat removal is considered to be less invasive than traditional liposuction which involves the removal of fat from the body before it is broken down.

 The Claimant underwent VASER liposuction treatment for the removal of fat from her thighs and buttocks at a private London clinic.
 She was a beautician experienced in permanent/tattoo make up and had previously undergone a number of cosmetic procedures, including conventional liposuction.

 During the VASER liposuction procedure, a significant amount of fat was removed from her buttocks and thighs.
 A short time after the surgery she became ill with nausea, vomiting and diarrhoea, requiring two admissions to hospital.